swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 You can get started by:

 * Trying out the [swift-http-types package](https://github.com/apple/swift-http-types)
-* Reading the API proposal and participating in the discussion on the Swift forums
 * Participating in discussions with the [#http tag on the Swift forums](https://forums.swift.org/tag/http)
 * Opening [issues and contributing](https://github.com/apple/swift-http-types/issues) for any problems you find